From Static Designs to Dynamic Experiences

 A2UI data flow: From agent to native user interface

-The maxim: A2UI is "as secure as data, but as expressive as code" – a crucial advantage for enterprise adoption.
+The guiding principle: A2UI is "as secure as data, but as expressive as code", a decisive advantage for enterprise adoption.

 JSON payload example